LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - They decided the best way to serve their Aeon was to research further into the story of these explosions.
 - His research led him to a coastal city, where they, through much persuasion, managed to land an apprenticeship with a gunsmith named Belron.
-- They learned the craft with much fervour, applying much of his Magus weapons training, and teachings the Druids gave them.
+- They learned the craft with much fervour, applying much of their Magus weapons training, and teachings the Druids gave them.
 - They were able to create a powerful firearm that utilized the manticore trophy.
 - During an excursion into a different city to peddle the wares their Mentor Belron the Gunsmith had crafted, Belron the Gunsmith was attacked inside his store.